Distracted Driving in Nevada

 In 2012, the state of Nevada passed a law that forbids driver device use while driving.
 If caught, a driver will be pulled over and will be charged with a fine that ranges from $50 to $250.
-Consistent violations will result to a six months license suspension.
+Consistent violations will result in a six-month license suspension.

 In Nevada, distracted driving is still a major road problem as it caused 3,477 casualties in 2015.
-These days, the Nevada police force are strictly enforcing “Zero Tolerance” on offenders to successfully fulfil the “Zero Fatalities” campaign.
+These days, the Nevada police force are strictly enforcing “Zero Tolerance” on offenders to successfully fulfill the “Zero Fatalities” campaign.

 Distracted driving in numbers

 Below are some statistics about distracted driving:

 - There is an estimate of 3,000 deaths a year that were related to distracted driving.

 - According to recent studies, young drivers under 20 fill up the largest number of distracted drivers.